 Robert Alter views the repetition of the phrase “to betray his trust” as the link.
 Also, the “defiled” Sotah links to the defilement of the campsite by contact with death or disease that was discussed earlier.

 Bible scholar Professor Umberto Cassuto (1883-1951) observed that Near Eastern literature is often organized by linguistic association, by the repetition of the same word or root, or through a word-play.
-Part of the Sotah ritual requires the Kohan to “pharah es rosh h’aesha” (let the women’s hair go loose).
+Part of the Sotah ritual requires the Kohan to “pharah es rosh h’aesha” (uncover and expose the women’s hair).
 The same root-word pharah recurs in the Nazir, who is required to do the exact opposite and let his locks of hair grow long (“gadayl perah s’ar rosho").
 Once the Nazir’s purification ritual is complete, the Kohan can turn his attention to the Jewish people and recite the Priestly Blessing.

-We think that one common denominator in these laws is that in each there is an isolation of an individual and in each it is the Kohan’s responsibility as teacher/leader/social worker/psychologist to facilitate the individual’s return to Society.
-They are the ones who utter the ritual words of both powerful blessings and curses.
-Every-day life events sometimes require priestly intervention:
+One common denominator in these laws is that in each there is an isolation of an individual and in each it is the Kohan’s responsibility as teacher/leader/social worker/psychologist to facilitate the individual’s return to Society.
+Life events sometimes require priestly intervention:

 A person stricken with tzara’as must remain in isolation outside the camp until the Kohan examines him and declares his permissibility to return to his home.